 COVID TEACHING FAQ

-UMFA’s Organizing and Communications Committee COVID-19 sub-committee (OCC-C), with input from the UMFA Executive, has developed this FAQ as a resource for UMFA members with teaching responsibilities.
-Some questions address matters of policy (e.g., the UM’s new policy on not requiring doctors’ notes for short-term illnesses), while other questions address suggestions that members may choose to take up or not as they see fit.
+UMFA’s Organizing and Communications Committee, with input from the UMFA Executive, has developed this FAQ as a resource for UMFA members with teaching responsibilities.
+Some questions address matters of policy (e.g., the UM’s policy on not requiring doctors’ notes for short-term illnesses), while other questions address suggestions that members may choose to take up or not as they see fit.
 We acknowledge and appreciate the wealth of expertise and experience among the UMFA membership and the academic freedom that is central to your teaching.

 SYMPTOMS AND ATTENDANCE

-Q: If a student is symptomatic, may I require them not to attend?
+Q: If a student is ill, may I require them not to attend?

-Q: If a student misses a class due to being symptomatic, what accommodations am I required to make?
+Q: If a student misses a class due to being ill, what accommodations am I required to make?

 If students have an illness or disability that will affect their course participation in a substantive and ongoing manner, they can be encouraged to meet with Student Accessibility Services (SAS) to develop an individualized accommodation plan that can be shared with all their instructors.
 Instructors are required to accommodate students on the basis of their SAS letters, but will be able to provide input as to how best to accommodate students in their course.

-In the shorter term, whether a student is missing class because of COVID-like symptoms or other reasons, you can follow the same approach you use for any student absence.
+In the shorter term, you can follow the same approach you use for any student absence.
 This approach should be communicated in your course outline according to ROASS policy.
 It is also important to consider any unique attendance policies and requirements your unit/program may have.

 Note that you are NOT required to record and post your classes nor are you required to deliver your courses in a hybrid format (i.e., with some students attending virtually and some attending in person).

-Q: How can I make sure that symptomatic students do not feel obligated to attend class?
+Q: How can I make sure that students who are ill do not feel obligated to attend class?

 The way you plan and implement your course can support students staying home when sick.
 For example, reconsider whether in-class participation grades are appropriate to include in your course during a timeframe when unprecedented levels of absences can be expected.
 Also, instead of having a certain number of graded activities such as in-class quizzes that are all mandatory, consider making provisions so that if students complete a certain amount, they will still receive full grades (e.g., 4/5 quizzes will count towards the final grade).
-These strategies can alleviate pressure on students to attend class while ill, and reduce the number of make-up activities you need to schedule and oversee.
+You could also consider offering an opportunity to defer an exam if they are ill just prior to the initial sitting of the exam (rather than just reweighting the grade to the final exam) These strategies can alleviate pressure on students to attend class while ill, and reduce the number of make-up activities you need to schedule and oversee.

 Q: Should I be scheduling extra meetings/office hours to deal with student absences?